aishwarya-shrinivas/Skin-Cancer-Image-Classification/README.md

 * As for EfficientNet architecture, installation of EfficientNet package from Pytorch is required: !pip install efficientnet_pytorch

+# Project Details

+* 'ML' folder contains all the files associated to the website

+* 'CS539_project_code&result' folder contains all the code files and result associated to the project

 * Website Reference Link - https://yenchiah.github.io/project-website-template/